daxio/k8s-lemp/README.md

   ```

 * Declare your new website in another YAML file
-  * Make a new copy of the `wp-mywebsite.yaml` file
+  * Make a copy of the `/wp` directory and give it a short name with your website in mind, e.g. `/wp-wd` for www.wingdings.com
-  * Update the following values in your new `wp-mywebsite-2.yaml` file to the corresponding website name of your choosing.
-E.g. `wp-mywebsite-2`, `wp-mywebsite-2-pv-claim`, etc.
+  * Update the following values in your new `/wp-wd/wp-wd-Deployment.yaml` file to the corresponding website short name.
+E.g. `wp-wd`, `wp-wd-pv-claim`, etc.
     * `.metadata.name`
     * `.metadata.labels.app`
     * `Service` definition